Peripheral neuropathy

 - wear well-fitting shoes or boots

-- avoid walking around barefoot, and check your feet often
+- do not walk around barefoot, and check your feet often to treat any scratches or other injury as soon as possible

-- test the temperature of water with your elbow before baths, showers or doing the washing-up.
-Turn the temperature control (thermostat) to a lower setting for hot water, or have a temperature control fitted.
+- test the temperature of hot water with your elbow before baths, showers or doing the washing-up – you may want to turn the hot water temperature control (thermostat) to a lower setting or have a temperature control fitted.

 Prevent falls

-If your balance, coordination or walking is affected, you may be more at risk of accidents and falls.
-To help prevent falls, you can:
+If your balance, co-ordination or walking is affected, you may be more at risk of accidents and falls.
+To help prevent falls, you can try the following:

-- make sure rooms are well lit and always put a light on if you get up during the night
+- Make sure rooms are well lit.
+Always put a light on if you get up during the night.

-- keep areas that you walk through (such as hallways) free of clutter.
-Remove things (such as loose rugs) that you could trip over
+- Keep areas that you walk through (such as hallways) free of clutter.
+Remove things that you could trip over – for example, loose rugs.

 Help with constipation